Corregidor: Japanese Garden of Peace

 This garden was built as a memorial to the Japanese soldiers who served and died on the island during World War II.
 The park includes a praying area, shrines, markers and a small pavilion that houses photographs and memorabilia.
+Additionally, there are mounted Japanese guns collected from around the island and brought to the field.

+The garden was built near the Japanese military cemetery, which was lost until a photograph of the site was recovered and used to trace its location.

 Corregidor lighthouse

 The lighthouse on Topside is one of the oldest landmarks in Corregidor, first lit in 1853.
 In 1897, the defective lighting apparatus was changed, extending the range to 33 mi.
 The grounds and keeper's dwellings were further improved during the American occupation.
 During World War II, the lighthouse was damaged during the siege of Corregidor.
 The lighthouse was totally reconstructed in the 1950s with a different design and stands on the same spot where the first lighthouse once stood.
 The whole lantern of the lighthouse was recently replaced by the Philippine Coast Guard to run on solar power.